NxPKG/khulnasoft-docs/content/fundamentals/basic-tasks/minimize-downtime.md

 You may want to test your configuration using your local machine or proxying traffic from a development domain or subdomain.

-If you experience issues, you should make sure that you have [allowed Cloudflare IP addresses](/fundamentals/setup/allow-cloudflare-ip-addresses/) at your origin server.
+If you experience issues, you should make sure that you have [allowed Khulnasoft IP addresses](/fundamentals/setup/allow-cloudflare-ip-addresses/) at your origin server.

 {{</tutorial-step>}}

 {{<tutorial-step title="Update proxy status" >}}

-Once you have verified that your SSL/TLS edge certificate is active and you have allowed Cloudflare IP addresses, change the [proxy status](/dns/manage-dns-records/reference/proxied-dns-records/) of appropriate DNS records to **Proxied**.
+Once you have verified that your SSL/TLS edge certificate is active and you have allowed Khulnasoft IP addresses, change the [proxy status](/dns/manage-dns-records/reference/proxied-dns-records/) of appropriate DNS records to **Proxied**.

 {{</tutorial-step>}}